brean/mir-simulation/README.md

 ## installation and running

 1. install docker (aka moby for Fedora 32 and up), docker-compose and xhost (if not installed already)
-1. run "run.bash", it will create the environment and start the robot in simulation and opens an window showing rviz.
+1. run "run.bash", it will create the environment and start the robot in simulation and opens a window showing rviz.

 ## Presentation